ip4-team/ionwatcherbot/README.md

 To resume:
 `screen -r`

 **6 .
-Can I see who contacted the bot?**
+Can I see who contacted my bot?**
 A. Yes, although partially at the moment.
 Every command received by the bot, whether accepted or not, is stored in the logfile along with the username that issued it (`IonWatcher.log`).

 **7 .
 Can I delete the logfile and the saved images/PDFs?**
 A .
 Yes, but please do not delete the `download` directory.
 The bot expects it to be there.

 **8 .
 How secure are messages and data sent to and from IonWatcherBot?**
 A .
 They are fairly secure.
 Although IonWatcherBot does not offer a layer of encryption itself, all data exchanged via Telegram follows Telegram's point-to-point [encryption protocol](https://telegram.org/faq#q-how-secure-is-telegram) which, at the moment this FAQ is being written, is based on the MTProto protocol.
 As an additional security measure, an optional PIN access control has been added on version 0.1.0.
 When PIN control is active, all users and admins will have to enter a PIN regularly to keep issuing commands.
 Please note, however, that this feature is only designed to stop a party having unauthorized access to a user's chat from issuing commands while the user is not actively using the bot.
 The strongest security feature of IonWatcherBot is the lack of access, by design, to sensitive sequencing data.